Molecular Biology, Neuroscience

 Dr. Rosbash is also the Peter Gruber Professor of Neuroscience at Brandeis University.

-Circadian Rhythms, Neurons, and Sleep
+Circadian Rhythms and Sleep in Flies

 Most scientists spend their careers exploring the depths of one specialized field.
 For more than 25 years, Michael Rosbash has divided his time between two and made significant contributions to both.
 His studies of the metabolism and processing of RNA have uncovered some of the fundamental steps by which this key molecule carries out the protein-building instructions written in genes.
 In separate work, Rosbash also has helped to reveal the molecular basis of circadian rhythms, the built-in 24-hour biological clock that regulates sleep and wakefulness, activity and rest, hormone levels, body temperature, and other important functions.
 Using the fruit fly Drosophila as a model, he has identified genes and proteins involved in regulating the clock and proposed a mechanism for the way it works.
 Rosbash's discoveries apply not only to insects but also to humans and other mammals, and they ultimately could lead to the development of drugs to treat insomnia, jet lag, and other sleep disorders.